 Currently, HDMI is the main mode for transferring uncompressed video.
 Earlier DVI and VGA connectors were quite popular.

-Today, most of the devices do not use VGA connectors because of rather poor quality.
-HDMI port or interface can be discovered everywhere such as in desktop monitors, consoles, laptops, TV, and even in USB hubs too.
+Today, most devices do not use VGA connectors because of rather poor quality.
+HDMI ports or interfaces can be discovered everywhere such as in desktop monitors, consoles, laptops, TV, and even USB hubs too.

 HDMI supports 48 Gbps which made it popular.
 Along with that, it brings HDMI-CEC aka HDMI Consumer Electronics Control.
 It assists in syncing with other devices effortlessly.
 Users need not use multiple remotes for multiple devices.
 Rather they can control everything with one single remote.